Vienna Art Nouveau Walk: Practical Guide and Map

 Vienna Art Nouveau Walk.
-To explore Art Nouveau on your own, embark on an enlightening walk using this comprehensive guide and mapped out walking route.
-Besides top works of Wiener Jugendstil like the Vienna Secession and Otto Wagner buildings you will discover precious hidden gems.
+To explore Vienna’s Art Nouveau heritage on your own, embark on this enlightening self-guided walk through the city’s finest examples of Wiener Jugendstil.
+Besides iconic landmarks such as the Vienna Secession and Otto Wagner’s celebrated buildings, you will also discover elegant hidden gems that many visitors miss.

 Anker Clock